Lenochodik/Bomberman-Lenochodik/README.md

 This game is about a bear planting a bombs to explode crates and find a portal to teleport him.
 It's based on the DOS game Dyna Blaster from 1990.

+There are 10 levels prepared for you.
+Can you win them all?

 ## ❓ Rules
 - Fire and monsters kills you
 - Plant bombs to kill monsters and explode crates